krkn-chaos/krkn/docs/index.md

 - Zone Outages ([Documentation](https://github.com/cloud-bulldozer/kraken-hub/blob/main/docs/zone-outages.md))
   - Creates outage of availability zone(s) in a targeted region in the public cloud where the OpenShift cluster is running by tweaking the network acl of the zone to simulate the failure and that in turn will stop both ingress and egress traffic from all the nodes in a particular zone for the specified duration and reverts it back to the previous state
     - Helps understand the impact on both Kubernetes/OpenShift control plane as well as applications, services running on the worker nodes in that zone.
-    - Currently only set up for AWS cloud platform: 1 VPC and multiples subnets within the VPC can be specify
+    - Currently only set up for AWS cloud platform: 1 VPC and multiples subnets within the VPC can be specified
     - [Demo](https://asciinema.org/a/452672?speed=3&theme=solarized-dark)

 - Application outages ([Documentation](https://github.com/cloud-bulldozer/kraken-hub/blob/main/docs/application-outages.md))